April 1 (Int'l Applicants)

 The institutional code for the University of Washington is 4854.

 Report all post-secondary schools you have attended, even if you did not earn a degree.

-The application deadline for International Students for Autumn Quarter 2014 is April 1, 2014.
-Students who are currently in the country on any type of Visa should contact the UW Bothell International Student Services Office at email@example.com for information on how to change their Visa status.
+The application deadline for International Students for Autumn Quarter 2015 is April 1, 2015.
+Students who are currently in the country on any type of Visa should contact the UW Bothell Center for International Education at UWBintl@uw.edu for information on how to change their Visa status.